text / binary io

 stdout_binary.write(b'\xe2\x98\x83\n')

-does not work with the stdio streamscodecs.getwriter
+io.TextIOWrapper does not work with the stdio streamscodecs.getwriter instead!if PY2:

 stdout_text = codecs.getwriter(locale.getprefferedencoding())(sys.stdout)